C64Axel/MADstatusbot/README.md

 ```
 ## Commands for the bot:
 ```
-/status          : shows an overview of the "update time" of the origins assigned to the users chatid.
+/status          : shows an overview of the "update time" for the origins assigned to the users chatid.
-/status <origin> : shows the "update time" of one origin.
+/status <origin> : shows the "update time" for one origin.
+/maint           : toggles the maintanance mode (only for maintainer chat id)
 ```

 ## Changes